When was Theodore Roosevelt born?

 Theodore Roosevelt lived a short but adventurous life that would shape the landscape of the US.

-Whether or not you agree with Roosevelt’s politics and motives, as well as his actions regarding nature and the environment, he was clearly influential.
+Whether or not you agree with Roosevelt’s politics and motives, as well as his actions regarding nature and the environment, he was influential.
 The landscape of America and the protection of land and monument began with him.
 Roosevelt will be long remembered as the adventurous progressive that achieved an incredible amount in his 60 years.